Making Friends When You're Married (Or In An Equivalent Long-Term Relationship)

 - If you're all hanging out together, it's not essential that every relationship be equally as strong.
 That may be expecting too much.
-For example, the husband from one couple may get along with the wife from the other one, but honestly feel pretty lukewarm towards her.
-They may never become soul mates, but for the purposes of doing double dates, they click well enough.
+For example, the husband from one couple may get along with the wife from the other one, but honestly feel pretty lukewarm toward her.
+They may never become soul mates, but for the purposes of doing double dates, they gel well enough.

-If your spouse isn't that social and you are, you may be able to compromise a little, but overall you may need to accept them for how they are
+If your spouse isn't that social and you are, they may be able to compromise a little, but overall you may need to accept them for who they are

 I discuss this issue in more depth in this article.
 Basically if you and your spouse differ in how naturally social you are, each preference isn't really better or worse than the other, and one partner can't justify trying to force the other over to their side.
 I think what works best is a mix of compromising and accepting your differences.
 You may be able to reach an agreement where your less social spouse agrees to go out with you at least occasionally, because they realize it's important to you (and you in return give them time where they can have the space they need).
 However, on the whole you might need to accept that they have their own style, and that they may never be a route to creating the kind of social life you imagine for yourself.
 You may need to learn to make friends on your own, or come to peace with the fact that you'll often be hanging out with people without them.